cjxyyzs/ENF-NAH-Dataset/README.md

 <img src="./figures/ENF-WHU-v2.png" alt="Your image description" style="width: 100%; height: auto;"/>

 # Overview
-This repository is dedicated to the **ENF-WHU-v2-Dataset**, an Electric Network Frequency (ENF) audio dataset collected around **Wuhan University** under unconstrained scenarios.
+This repository is dedicated to the **ENF-NAH-Dataset**, an Electric Network Frequency (ENF) audio dataset collected around **Wuhan University** under unconstrained scenarios.
 It presents significant challenges to signal processing algorithms by complex and unconstrained real-world environments, where the weakness and partial absence of ENF signals along with environmental noise interference are prevalent.
 Additionally, it tests the impact of various recording devices on the ability to capture ENF signals, thereby increasing the complexity of analysis and application in broader and more practical scenarios.

 - **Recording location**: coffee shops, KTVs, cinemas, parking lots, squares, parks, *etc.*, totaling more than ten different scenes.
 - **Environment diversity**: day/night, rainy/sunny, interior/exterior.
 - **Recording device**: Redmi K40, Aigo R6633, iPad Air4, Tascam DR-07x, Philips VTR7100, iPhone 13, *etc.*, totaling ten different devices.
-- **Duration**: 5~30 minutes
+- **Duration**: 2~30 minutes
 - **Format**: PCM WAVE
 - **Quantization depth**: 16-bit
 - **Channel**: mono
 - **Sampling frequency**: 8000 Hz (400 Hz for reference data)
 - **Category**:
-  - **'H1'**: "001~213.wav" 213 real-world recordings with captured ENF (noisy).
+  - **'H'**: "001~265.wav" 265 real-world recordings with captured ENF (noisy).
-  - **'H1_ref'**: "001_ref~213_ref.wav" the corresponding 213 reference ENF (noise-free, same duration) obtained from power main.
+  - **'H_ref'**: "ref_001~ref_265.wav" the corresponding 265 reference ENF (noise-free, same duration) obtained from power main.
-  - **'H1_ref_one_day'**: the corresponding one-day (24 hours) reference ENF for the 213 recordings.
-"3-5,23.wav" means "003.wav", "004.wav", "005.wav" and "023.wav" in 'H1' folder are recorded within the same day.
+  - **'H_ref_one_day'**: the corresponding one-day (24 hours) reference ENF for the 265 recordings.
+"1-2,41-42,51,57.wav" means "001.wav", "002.wav", "041.wav", "042.wav", "051.wav" and "057.wav" in 'H1' folder are recorded within the same day.
-  - **'H0'**: "001~027.wav" 27 real-world recordings without captured ENF.
 # Note about the Ground-Truth
 The ground-truth matched location (the lag that corresponds to the true timestamp) can be determined by aligning noise-free reference files with their respective one-day references.
-For instance, matching "005_ref.wav" in 'H1_ref' folder with "3-5,23.wav" in 'H1_ref_one_day' folder yields the lag index, serving as the ground truth timestamp for "005.wav" in 'H1' folder.
-This implies that "005.wav" should align with the same or very close lag index in "3-5,23.wav".
+For instance, matching "ref_041.wav" in 'H_ref' folder with "1-2,41-42,51,57.wav" in 'H_ref_one_day' folder yields the lag index, serving as the ground truth timestamp for "041.wav" in 'H' folder.
+This implies that "041.wav" should align with the same or very close lag index in "1-2,41-42,51,57.wav".
 Correlation coefficient (CC) can be used for the matching criterion as long as the recording and reference are matched using the same criterion.

 # Recording Information
 ## 1. Environment